No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 However, the ATVs are not in perfect shape.
 Nor are safety precautions very convincing.
 So, if that is not agreeable with you, you can opt for the jeep ride instead!

-Plus, there is an on-site café on this plantation:
+Plus, there is a decent on-site café at this plantation:

-Cameron Valley Tea House KT is one of 3 tea houses owned by Bharat.
+Cameron Valley Tea House 3 is one of 3 tea houses owned by Bharat.
 Not a bad place to stop enroute to Tanah Rata as the tea house overlooks the plantation.

 The tea shop here sells an assortment of locally produced tea.
 Their masala tea and scones are good!